 Famous German Castles to Visit

-Today, the impressive castle is opened to the general public, wherein it quickly became one of Germany’s most visited sights.
-To reach the Neuschwanstein castle, tourists need to cross and travel to the village of Hohenschwangau, wherein the castle’s tourist ticket booth is located.
+Today, the impressive castle is opened to the general public, quickly becoming one of Germany’s most visited sights.
+To reach the Neuschwanstein castle, tourists must cross and travel to the village of Hohenschwangau, where the castle’s tourist ticket booth is located.

-The palace is noteworthy not so much for its historical significance but rather for its spectacular romantic appeal and appearance, with its interior loaded with lavish décor and well-preserved sculptures.
+The palace is noteworthy for its historical significance and spectacular romantic appeal and appearance, with its interior loaded with lavish décor and well-preserved sculptures.

-Heidelberg palace has a unique location where its majestic ruins and silhouette linger over the lovely town of Heidelberg in Germany, where the Heidelberg palace has captured romanticism and attracted millions of visitors since the early nineteenth century.
+Heidelberg Palace has a unique location where its majestic ruins and silhouette linger over the lovely town of Heidelberg in Germany.
+It has captured romanticism and attracted millions of visitors since the early nineteenth century.

-The romantic palace garden, where its Artillery provides breathtaking views of the palace and town, is only a few of the highlights that visitors will enjoy and appreciate.
+The romantic palace garden, where its Artillery provides breathtaking views of the palace and town, is only a few highlights visitors will enjoy and appreciate.
 These are some other top things to do in Heidelberg.

 See Related: Best Day Trips from Berlin